BBC Scotland's Hogmanay: Broadcasts

 The programme is broadcast throughout the United Kingdom on BBC One Scotland.
 BBC One's London celebration, BBC New Year's Eve specials is also available in Scotland via digital television as well as BBC Two's Jools' Annual Hootenanny with Jools Holland.

 Jackie Bird hosted the show every year from 1999 until 2018–19.
 Before then, it had various hosts.

 In popular culture

 The show was regularly lampooned in BBC Scotland's 1979–92 Hogmanay comedy sketch show Scotch and Wry (which was screened immediately before in the schedule), which usually involved Rikki Fulton in a post-closing credits skit aimed directly at Hogmanay Live.
-Since 1993 Only an Excuse? has occupied the same schedule position and continued the parodies.
+From 1993-2020 Only an Excuse? occupied the same schedule position and continued the parodies.

 During Hogmanay Live 2001, one of presenter Jackie Bird's many costume changes included a small gold glittery top.
-Amid derision from the media, the top became one of the infamous moments of that year's programme and was auctioned off for BBC Children in Need later in the year.
+Amid derision from the media, the top became one of the infamous moments of that year's programme and was auctioned off for charity during the BBC's Children in Need telethon later in the year.